This week I am headed to Club Wyndham Lake of the Ozarks. This resort is in Osage Beach, MO. It sits right on the water in an amazing location.

 Day One Travel and Arrival

 Given the distance from my home, I headed for a flight from my local airport.
 I was able to find a great rate on a flight with only 1 layover.
-The total flight time is about 4 hours, so it is a trip that coach might be OK for.
+The total flight time is about 4 hours, so it is a trip that the coach might be OK for.
 I am a tall person with long legs and I am large.
 So, if I can, I book the seats in the escape exit location for the extra legroom.

 The flight was a little bumpy at one point with some summer storms, but the time went by fast.
 Once I arrived at St. Louis Lambert International Airport, it was time to get my rental car and head to the resort.

 The drive to the resort was another 2.5 hours.
-So, all in getting to the resort, it was about a 7-hour trip.
+So, in getting to the resort, it was about a 7-hour trip.
 Once I arrived, I was happy I made the journey.

 The resort itself has a great feeling, and the location feels private but not too exclusive where you might feel uncomfortable.
-For some reason I feel almost like I am at a relative’s place on the water.
-There are several main buildings and a view from the pool and even parking area that are amazing.
+For some reason, I feel almost like I am at a relative’s place on the water.
+There are several main buildings and a view from the pool and even a parking area that are amazing.

 There is also a doc right on the lake that is a quick walk past the main buildings.
-You drive in to the resort on Agony Acres LN which seems odd unless you happen to be a comic book fan, then you realize the owners here at some point must have been comic book fans, since Agony Acres was the name a popular comic in the 90s.
+You drive into the resort on Agony Acres LN which seems odd unless you happen to be a comic book fan, then you realize the owners here at some point must have been comic book fans, since Agony Acres was the name of a popular comic in the 90s.

 Checking in was a breeze thanks to TZort.
 They must do a great job in communicating with the resorts.